sethadam1/poetry/src/54 - Hey again!.md

 I calmed myself and drank some tea
 You had a glass of warm chablis
-We spent aside some old debris
+We swept aside some old debris
 Hey hey hey!

 I chomped upon a fresh cashew